gromacs/gromacs/docs/doxygen/lib/simd.md

 <dd>
 This is an example of a low-level implementation.
 You should never, ever, work directly with these in higher-level code.
 The reference implementation contains the documentation for all SIMD wrappers, though.
+This file will in turn include other separate implementation files for single, double, simd4, etc. Since we want to be able to run the low-level SIMD implementation in simulators for new platforms, these files are intentionally not using the rest of the GROMACS infrastructure, e.g. for asserts().
 </dd>
 <dt>`gromacs/simd/simd_math.h`</dt>
 <dd>